Verizon’s Firmware Update Status For HTC 10, Samsung Galaxy S7, S7 Edge & Moto Z

 While Verizon Wireless has yet to rollout the firmware update for its HTC 10 units, the Big Red carrier has already released new software builds for Samsung’s 2016 flagship devices as well as the Moto Z. Following its Android Nougat update rollout for the Samsung Galaxy S7 and S7 Edge, a new firmware from Verizon has recently been released to fix Wi-Fi-related issues and to provide minor tweaks, according to Android Headlines.

-Particularly, Galaxy S7 subscribed on Verizon network should get the software update with version number G930VVRU4BQA4 while the build number for S7 Edge is G935VVRU4BQA4.
+Particularly, Galaxy S7 subscribed on Verizon network should get the software update with version number G930VVRU4BQA4, while the build number for S7 Edge is G935VVRU4BQA4.

-Moreover, aside from fixing Wi-Fi connectivity issues, the official support page for Verizon Samsung Galaxy S7 posted the changelog which listed the addition of Samsung Pass alongside a new and improved virtual keyboard.
+Moreover, aside from fixing Wi-Fi connectivity issues, the official support page for Verizon Samsung Galaxy S7 posted the changelog, which listed the addition of Samsung Pass alongside a new and improved virtual keyboard.
 Improved battery life can also be anticipated through some improvements and new features.

-Below are changes to expect when it comes to the battery management improvements, Verizon’s official support page listed down.
+Below are changes to expect when it comes to the battery management improvements, per Verizon’s official support page.

 -